-Nosebleeds: It may seem alarming, but nosebleeds during the 16th week are due to the additional blood flow in the body, which ruptures the tiny blood vessels of the nose.
+Nosebleeds: It may seem alarming, but nosebleeds during the 16th week are due to the additional blood flow in the tiny blood vessels of the nose which rupture easily.
 Use a humidifier or a neti pot to moisten your dry nose.

 Forgetfulness: You may become a little forgetful or face trouble concentrating.
-Though the actual reason is not known, “PregnancyBrain” could be biological or a result of the endless thoughts on your mind.
+Though the actual reason is not known, “PregnancyBrain” could be biological or a result of the endless thoughts in your mind.

 Dry and itchy eyes: Another effect of pregnancy hormones, dry and itchy eyes can be treated with over-the-counter eye drops only after consulting your healthcare provider.